Dilapidated-Penguin/speedcubing-timer-cli/README.md

 This project is licensed under the **MIT License**.

 ---
 🚧 **Note:** This project is very much still in development.
-Expect frequent updates and new features! 🚀
+Expect updates and new features! 🚀